shindere/adventofcode/README.md

-Solutions to the advent of code problems
+Solutions to a few advent of code puzzles